eduardtibet/foponts/README.md

 $ git clone --recursive https://github.com/eduardtibet/foponts.git
 ```

-**NOTE:** You have to use `--recursive` option, because the directory with a samples is a separate author's [project](https://github.com/eduardtibet/docbook-samples) and is included as a git submodule here!
+**NOTE:** You have to use `--recursive` option, because the directory with samples is a separate author's [project](https://github.com/eduardtibet/docbook-samples) and is included as a git submodule here!

 6. Change a directory to the foponts project: